Almost All Vectorial Functions Have Trivial Extended-Affine Stabilizers: Introduction

+\emph{(i) Trivial-symmetry theorems for Boolean functions.} Clausen~\cite{clausen1992} proved that almost all Boolean functions $\F_2^n\to\F_2$ have trivial $\GL(n,2)$-stabilizer; Clote and Kranakis~\cite{clote1991} obtained an analogous statement for invariance under coordinate permutations.
+Both results are restricted to the codomain $\F_2$ and to a substantially smaller group than $\Gam$.
+Theorem~\ref{thm:trivial-stab} extends this line to arbitrary vectorial codomains $\F_q^m$ and to the full EA-group, including the linear summand $L\in\Hom(U,W)$.

-A different line of research focuses on counting equivalence classes.
-Hou~\cite{hou2021} obtained exact formulas for affine equivalence classes and asymptotic formulas for EA-equivalence classes of Boolean functions using Burnside's lemma and compound matrix rank estimates.
-Lu et al.~\cite{lu2023} extended these results to vectorial Boolean functions, deriving exact formulas via Möbius inversion and asymptotic formulas by applying Hou's matrix-theoretic techniques.
+\emph{(ii) Counting EA-classes.} Hou~\cite{hou2021} obtained an asymptotic formula for the number of EA-equivalence classes of Boolean functions using Burnside's lemma and compound-matrix rank estimates.
+Lu et al.~\cite{lu2023} extended this to vectorial Boolean functions via M\"obius inversion combined with Hou's matrix-theoretic apparatus.
+Our Corollary~\ref{cor:orbit-count} matches these asymptotics for vectorial Boolean functions and extends them to arbitrary $q$, with a shorter proof that does not require analytic estimates on compound matrices.

-Our work unifies these two lines of research by establishing the connection between symmetries and orbit enumeration for vectorial functions under EA-equivalence.
-We prove that almost all vectorial functions have trivial EA-stabilizers, extending the symmetry-breaking results of Clausen and Clote-Kranakis to the vectorial EA setting.
-As an immediate consequence via the orbit-stabilizer theorem, we recover the asymptotic orbit counts of Hou~\cite{hou2021} and Lu et al.~\cite{lu2023} with an elementary probabilistic proof, and reveal the underlying structural reason: the naive estimate (total number of functions divided by the group size) is asymptotically exact because stabilizers are trivial with high probability.
+\emph{(iii) Structure of EA- and CCZ-equivalence.} A complementary line of work studies the relationship between EA- and CCZ-equivalence and develops algorithms or invariants for distinguishing classes: Canteaut and Perrin~\cite{canteaut2019} showed that CCZ-equivalence decomposes as EA-equivalence followed by an operation called \emph{twisting}; Budaghyan, Calderini, and Villa~\cite{budaghyan2020} gave sufficient conditions for CCZ-equivalence to be strictly more general than EA-equivalence combined with inverses; Kaleyski~\cite{kaleyski2021} surveyed EA/CCZ invariants for APN and AB functions; and Canteaut, Couvreur, and Perrin~\cite{canteaut2022} gave an efficient algorithm for recovering an EA-transformation between two quadratic functions.
+These works address \emph{testing} EA-equivalence between explicit pairs of functions and are largely orthogonal to the present asymptotic-enumeration question.